Home » Do Rats Like To Live Near Water?

 These can range from fish to earthworms, algae, and other plants, all of which a rat can feed on.
 By gaining easy access to this food supply, rats don’t need to work as hard to keep themselves well-fed.

-Living near water bodies is advantageous for rats since it allows them to feed on the available flora and fauna without foraging for long distances.
+Living near water bodies is advantageous for rats since it allows them to feed on the available flora and fauna without foraging long distances.

 The plentiful food in water bodies provides the perfect conditions for rats to breed and raise their pups.
 Their offspring won’t need to travel far or contend with as many predators to get the food they need.